rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 *subdocument* for each level of aggregation we want to manage.
 Let's convert the above example about scientists and insects to
 MongoDB.

-Suppose that you want to maintain minutes as the maximum granularity over time.
+Suppose that you want to maintain minutes as the maximum granularity over time (basic granularity).
 Then, imagine that you also want to give access to a partially aggregate information in hours, days and months.
 The final optimal document schema you should use is the following.

 {% highlight javascript %}
 {